- SED Expand or Collapse

-The Statistical Engineering Division (SED) of the Information Technology Laboratory (ITL) of the National Institute of Standards and Technology (NIST) conducts fundamental and applied statistical research on problems in metrology and collaborates on research in other Divisions of ITL, in other Laboratories of NIST and with NIST's industrial partners.
+The SED of the ITL of the NIST conducts fundamental and applied statistical research on problems in metrology and collaborates on research in other Divisions of ITL, in other Laboratories of NIST and with NIST's industrial partners.

 As of July 2014 Antonio Possolo has been promoted to the rank of NIST Fellow.
 The honorific "NIST Fellow" is the highest technical rank that NIST can bestow, and this honor recognizes Antonio's contributions and leadership in a wide range of NIST mission areas.
 As part of his new duties Antonio will serve as the Chief Statistician for NIST.